atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 25 ]
 I am afraid, all the days of my life.

-Sir James Fitzherbert, a cousin of her's, returned last week from his travels, who is likewise under Lord spencer’s care.
+Sir James Fitzherbert, a cousin of her's, returned last week from his travels, who is likewise under Lord Spencer’s care.
 I think him (if I may judge on so short an acquaintance) a very amiable young man.
 He surprised us last Thursday just as the butler was clearing the table.
 I find he did not wait for Lord Spencer’s sending for him, for, upon one of the servant’s coming into the parlour to acquaint him that a young gentleman was just arrived in a chaise-and-four, and that he had shown him into his lordship’s dressing room, he turned to me and said, your brother.
 [ 26 ]
 there, my Amelia, I dare say.
 My brother, Sir! exclaimed I; and I felt such a tremor come over me, that I could not move.
 My Lord then  left the room, and my dear Lady Spencer and Miss Fitzherbert were employed in endeavouring to prevent my fainting, when he returned and introduced the amiable stranger to us.
 You can have no idea of my disappointment when I found it was not my brother; but a copious flood of tears came to my assistance, and greatly  relieved me, though I fear I received Sir James’s compliments with a very bad grace when Lord Spencer introduced him to me.
 Having paid his
 [ 27 ]